linkfluence/radarly-py/docs/officialdoc/architecture/influencer.rst

 Get Influencer Data
 ^^^^^^^^^^^^^^^^^^^

-This method allows users to get influencer’s metrics and information.
+This method allows users to get an influencer’s metrics and information.
 It sends back the metrics and the user information, depending of the platform.

 **Request**